szeweq/Flux/latest.md

-# Flux (Version 5.2.0)
+# Flux (Version 5.2.1)
 Requires Flux Library 4.2.0 - [Download here](https://www.curseforge.com/minecraft/mc-mods/fl/files)

 ### Changes
-- Release for 1.16.2
+- Added new recipes for Netherite items
-- Fixed machine recipes that use item tag to get an output
+- **GET NETHERITE DUST USING 3 NETHERITE SCRAPS AND 3 GOLD DUST**
+- Fixed Flux Generator catalyst/fluid values from tagged items/fluids

 ### NOTICE
 There have been many changes in source code due to updating to Minecraft 1.16.2.